sebastien/pz/README.md

 Retrieve passwords for individual sites.
 It uses PBKDF2 to generate keys from a master password and the website domain.
-We use the first 16 characters after base64 encoding the key because most webservices have a small maximum password size and they only support a subset of characters.
+We use the first 16 characters after base64 encoding the key because most webservices have a small maximum password size and only support a subset of characters.
 Each site password should have 16*6 = 96 bits of entropy.